 Mt Rainier National Park

-The majestic mountain towers over the Washington state landscape and can be visible from most vantage point in the Seattle metro area.
+The majestic mountain towers over the Washington state landscape and can be visible from most vantage points in the Seattle metro area.
 It is an active volcano that is always topped with snow.
-It has 26 main glaciers - the most on any mountain in the lower 48 US states.
-It is more than 14 thousand feet high and spawns 6 major rivers and many waterfalls.
-The national park around the mountain was established in 1899 as the fifth national park in the United States and it encompasses 236,381 acres.
-Along with the towering peak of Rainer, the park’s expansive area includes many mountains, meadows, old growth forests, rivers and waterfalls.
-Read more about Mt Rainier tour here.
+It has 26 main glaciers – the most on any mountain in the lower 48 US states.
+It is well over 14 thousand feet high and spawns 6 major rivers and many waterfalls.
+The national park around the mountain was established in 1899 as the fifth national park in the United States, and it encompasses 236,381 acres.
+Along with the towering peak of Rainier, the park’s expansive area includes many mountains, meadows, old-growth forests, rivers, and waterfalls.